bmstu-iu9/refal-5-lambda/README.en.md

       number of warnings.
 5. **The compiler needs to be the back end for the Module Refal compiler.**
     * The language should be expressive enough to express the Module Refal tools effectively.
-Fot this reason, for example, there are abstract data types and static boxes.
+For this reason, for example, there are abstract data types and static boxes.
     * Some tools which aren’t used in the compiler can be described in the runtime.
 The thing is that they are used in Module Refal.